 - NHS (including 111): https://www.nhs.uk/conditions/suicide/

-The Accord Equality Diversity & Inclusion group’s aim is to ensure every individual has the right to an equal opportunity to maximise their potential, regardless of background, and to be treated with dignity and respect.
-It’s a place where diversity is celebrated, and all contributions are welcomed and cherished without prejudice or judgement.
-It’s also a chance to collectively learn from our experiences, allowing us to remove barriers and enrich each other’s lives.
+The Accord Equality Diversity & Inclusion group’s aim is to maximise our members' potential, regardless of background, and ensure everyone is treated with dignity and respect.
+It’s a place where diversity is celebrated, without prejudice or judgement.
+It’s a chance to collectively learn from our experiences and enrich all our lives.